Caistor Yarborough Academy: Site developments

 The first major development of the site, was the construction of a two-storey classroom block for English and Mathematics, and a single storey block of purpose built labs for Science.

-Later, in the 1990s, another two-storey teaching block was constructed, housing classrooms for Religious Studies, History, Geography and Modern Foreign Languages.
+Later, in 1996, another two-storey teaching block was constructed, housing classrooms for Religious Studies, History, Geography and Modern Foreign Languages.
 This new building was attached to the existing English & Maths block and the layouts of some of the existing rooms were changed to provide direct access between the two buildings on both floors.
 The school library was relocated to a mobile classroom which was no longer needed after the new block was built and an IT suite was installed in its place.
 The new facility was officially opened in 1998 by Charles Pelham, the current Earl of Yarborough.

-Caistor Sports Hall was purpose built for the school in the 1990s.
+Caistor Sports Hall, a new £609,000 purpose-built sports centre was constructed from March 1995 by TopCon, which opened on 25 April 1996; now grant-maintained, the school could start to choose how any funding was divided, and not dictated by the local council.
+The Sports Council of Great Britain had donated £70,000, and help from the Foundation for Sport and the Arts.
+A sports development officer was funded by the district and county councils.
 The building houses a fully equipped, multi-purpose sports hall, a weights room, changing rooms, showers, offices, lockers and vending machines.
 When it was built, it was intended that the sports hall would double as a community sports venue, to ensure financial sustainability for the school.
 A Sports Development Officer was appointed to schedule an ongoing programme of out of hours community events and bookings, however financial losses estimated at £10,000 per year forced the school to consider closing the facility to the public, as it would have been illegal for the school to subsidise these losses using its own funds.
 Following a campaign to retain community use of the facility, West Lindsey District Council agreed to manage the building on the school's behalf, commencing 1 April 2006.
 The council now work in partnership with the school to ensure that the building operates profitable outside of school hours and it is run as a satellite from the De Aston Sports Hall, which is also a shared school/community facility based at the De Aston School in Market Rasen.